ibm-cloud-docs/account/bp_account.md

 * Use access groups to streamline managing access for identities that require the same level of access.
 You can set up an access group with a specific policy defined, and then add those identities to the group.
 If the group members need more access later on, you simply define a new policy for the access group.
 * Use access management tags to control access to the resources in your account at scale.
 By assigning access only to resources that have specific tags that are attached to them, you can avoid multiple updates to your defined policies.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
 * Use trusted profiles to automatically grant federated users and compute resources access to your account.
 This way, federated users can be mapped to one or more trusted profiles during login by evaluating SAML-based attributes to determine which profiles they can apply.
 Using trusted profiles for compute resources helps you avoid storing credentials to run applications and the management and rotation of credentials.
 You can also add trusted profiles to access groups to leverage the set of policies you have already created.

+Removing access for inactive identities can reduce the risk of unauthorized access to your {{site.data.keyword.cloud_notm}} resource and help you manage access more efficiently.
+For more information, see [Identifying inactive identities](/docs/account?topic=account-id-inactive-identities).
+{: tip}

 ## What makes a good access group strategy?
 {: #accessgroup_strategy}